abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

     dicere secum inuicem seque sacramento non in scelus aliquod obstringere, sed ne furta ne latrocinia ne adulteria committerent, ne fidem fallerent, ne depositum adpellati abnegarent.*

+- *adfirmabant* from *adfirmo, adfirmare* is 3rd plural imperfect active indicative, meaning to affirm.
+- *fuisse* is the perfect active infinitive.
+Sets off indirect speech with *hanc*.
+- *essent soliti* from *soleo, solere, solitus sum* is 3rd plural pluperfect passive subjunctive, meaning to be accustomed to.
+This is subjunctive either because it's a relative inside of indirect speech, or is another alleged reason subjunctive.
+- *conuenire*, *dicere*, and *obstringere* are taken by *essent soliti* and are present active infinitive, meaning to assemble, to sing, and to bind respectively.
+- *committterent* from *commito, committere* is 3rd plural imperfect active subjunctive, meaning to commit.
+This is subjuncttive because it's negative purpose clause.
+- *fallerent* from *fallo, fallere, fefelli, falsus* is 3rd plural imperfect active subjunctive, meaning to deceive.
+- *abnegarent* from *abnego, abnegare, abnegavi, abnegatus* is 3rd plural imperfect active subjunctive, meaning to deny.

+    They were afffirming however that this had been the highest of either their own blame or error, which they had become accustomed to assemble before light on a having been erected day, and to sing a song mutually with themselves to Crist as if the to god and to bind themselves not in regard to some crime, but lest they commit theft, robbrey, or adultry, lest they deceive loyalty, lest they having been called upon deny a deposit.

 18. *Quibus peractis morem sibi discedendi fuisse rursusque coeundi ad capiendum cibum, promiscuum tamen et innoxium; quod ipsum facere desisse post edictum meum, quo secundum mandata tua hetaerias esse uetueram.*